Truck Driver Resume Examples

 Professional Experience

-- Maintaining 97% customer satisfaction and delivering to schedule 98% of the time
+- Maintained 97% customer satisfaction, and delivered to schedule 98% of the time

-- Utilized online map applications to plan and adjust delivery routes efficiently
+- Used online map applications to quickly plan and adjust delivery routes

 - Verified delivery orders and processed cash and credit card payments